Blickling Hall: Recent history

 During World War II the house was requisitioned and served as the Officers' Mess of nearby RAF Oulton.
 After the death of Philip Kerr, 11th Marquess of Lothian (the last private owner of Blickling) in December 1940, the Blickling estate passed into the care of the National Trust as part of his bequest, under the terms of the Country Houses Scheme.
 RAF servicemen and women were billeted within the grounds in Nissen huts, whilst officers were housed in the house itself.
 The adjacent lake was used by RAF service personnel to practise dinghy drills during the Second World War.
 The National Trust has created the RAF Oulton Museum on site in tribute to the RAF pilots and ground crew who served in the Second World War, and this may be visited for no additional entrance fee.

 At the end of the war, the house was de-requisitioned.
 The National Trust again let it to tenants until 1960, when the Trust began work to restore the house to a style reflecting its history.
 The house and grounds were opened to the public in 1962 and remain open under the name of "Blickling Estate".
 During 2019, the site received 225,624 visitors.

 In 2015 the National Trust marked the 75th anniversary of Philip Kerr's death with a celebration of his life and times.

-Work began in October 2015 to introduce a heat pump system, using residual warmth from the lake.
-A raft of tubes, filled with a plant-based glycol, would be sunk into the lake and the liquid pumped into the main boiler-room for conversion to a higher temperature to heat the hall and west wing of the building.
-The new system would allow the removal of two oil tanks, and produce an annual saving of more than 25,000 litres of oil, and £16,000.
+Work began in October 2015 to introduce a heat pump system, using residual warmth from the estate's lake.
+Tubing, filled with a plant-based glycol, would be placed in the lake and the resulting liquid pumped into the house for further warming, enabling the heating of large parts of the house.
+The Trust estimated the project would save some 25,000 litres of oil each year, with cost savings in the region of £16,000.

 In February 2021, it was reported that the parasitic wasp species Trichogramma evanescens was being deployed to the hall in an attempt to prevent damage to various artworks there, including a tapestry from Catherine the Great, caused by difficulties controlling the common clothes moth.
 In conjunction with this, chemicals to confuse the moths' mating behaviour would also be used.